boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 date: 2019-09-20
 ---

-The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) counts lines of code, comments and makes a guess at how complex some code is.
-The latter is something you need a good sample size to make use of.
+The tool I created [Sloc Cloc and Code (`scc`)](https://github.com/boyter/scc/) (and now supported by many excellent people) counts lines of code, comments and make a complexity estimate for files inside a code repository.
+The latter is something you need a good sample size to make good use of.
+Otherwise what does "This file has complexity 10" tell you?
 So I thought I would try running it at all the source code I could get my hands on.

 However if I am going to run it over all that code which is going to be expensive computationally I may as well try to get some interesting numbers out of it.
 As such I decided to record everything as I went and produce this post.

-In this post I am looking at all the code I downloaded and processed using `scc`.
+In short I downloaded and processed a lot of code using `scc`.
 The data set I looked at includes,

+ - **9,985,051** total repositories
- - **9,100,083** repositories
+ - **9,100,083** repositories with at least 1 known file
  - **884,968** empty repositories (those with no files)
- - **58,389,641** files processed
+ - **58,389,641** files in all repositories
  - **40,736,530,379,778** bytes processed (40 TB)
- - **1,086,723,618,560** lines processed
+ - **1,086,723,618,560** lines identified
  - **816,822,273,469** code lines identified
  - **124,382,152,510** blank lines identified
  - **145,519,192,581** comment lines identified
  - **71,884,867,919** complexity count according to scc rules
- - **177,938** seconds to process 1TB of JSON (49 hours)

 It took about 5 weeks to download and run `scc` over all of the repositories collecting all of the data.
-It took just over 49 hours to crunch and process the results each of the processor which happened about 3 times in total.
+It took just over 49 hours to crunch and process the results which was just over 1TB of JSON.

 ## Quicklinks